Drone-FYP2021-PolyU-EIE/GUI-Control-Node/README.md

 ```
 after you build the package in the catkin ws, now the python and python3 system path are both fuck up
 (Told you already this is riskly)
-to fix this we must go the py and py3 to fix sys path ourselves
+the program will try to auto fix this issuess
+but if it does not work do the following
 ### opt1: do everytime after source deve
 ```python
 #python3